BradRollins/Web-Development-Courses/README.md

 	*	Basic principles of the Java language to include commands, variables, conditional statements, methods, classes, 			inheritance and visibility modifiers.

 * **The Complete CSS Flexbox Guide With a Complete Project 2019 - (https://www.udemy.com/course/the-complete-css-flexbox-guide-with-a-								           complete-project/)**
-	*	Learned the fundamentals of CSS flexbox such as understanding containers, main/cross axes, flex flow and wrap proerties
+	*	Learned the fundamentals of CSS flexbox such as understanding containers, main/cross axes, flex flow and wrap properties
-	*	Learned about controling the alignment of elements utilizing justify content, align items, align self, align content and 		 the order property
+	*	Learned about controlling the alignment of elements utilizing justify content, align items, align self, align content 			and the order property
 	*	Controlling the sizing of elements using flex grow, flex shrink and flex basis
 	*	Built a complete website with advanced responsive layouts like ( the holy grail layout - the equal columns layout - the 		horizontal masonry layout)
 	*	Created a website which highlights 2 responsive Menus